 3. Reducing prejudices

 The earlier values are instilled in a child, the more likely those values will carry on throughout the child’s life.
-When adults teach empathy, through diversity-driven lessons and through modeling empathetic behavior, children can develop socially with less prejudicial attitudes.
+When adults teach empathy, through diversity-driven lessons and modeling empathetic behavior, children can develop socially with less prejudicial attitudes.

 4. Preparing students for being a world citizen